-Specific conditions Expected EU contribution per project The Global Health EDCTP3 JU estimates that a JU contribution of around EUR 5 million would allow the outcomes of this topic to be addressed appropriately.
+Specific conditions Expected EU contribution The Global Health EDCTP3 JU estimates that a JU contribution of around EUR 5 million would allow the outcomes of this topic to be perproject addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 20 million.
-Type of Action Research and Innovation Actions Legal and financial set-up of the Grant Agreements - Standard deliverables Implementing the provision on affordable access as defined in Article 114 of the Council Regulation 2021/2085 establishing , grants awarded under this topic will have to submit the following deliverables: deliverables 1.
-Stewardship plan Participants must prepare stewardship plans outlining how to achieve the optimal use of an intervention, including, for example, how to avoid irrational use, overuse or abuse of health technologies.
-A draft plan must be submitted after half the duration of the project has elapsed and a final plan must be submitted with the final report.
-2. Global access plan With the final report, participants must submit an appropriate and proportionate global access plan that covers registration targets, plans to meet demand, flexible approaches to IP and other strategies that reflect ability to pay and ensure that economic barriers to access are low.
+Type of Action Research and Innovation Actions Legal and financial set-up Implementing the provision on affordable access as defined in Article of the Grant Agreements - 114 of the Council Regulation 2021/2085 establishing 60 , grants Standard deliverables awarded under this topic will have to submit the following deliverables: deliverables.
+1. Stewardship plan ·· Participants must prepare stewardship plans outlining how to achieve the optimal use of an intervention, including, for example, how to avoid irrational use, overuse or abuse of health technologies.
+A draft plan must be submitted after half the duration of the project has elapsed and a final plan must be submitted with the final report. erapsed and a final plantinust be submitted with the final report.
+2. Global access plan With the final report, participants must submit an appropriate and proportionate global access plan that covers registration targets, plans to meet demand, flexible approaches to IP and other strategies that reflect ability to pay and ensure that economic barriers to access Logal and financial cat are low.
+Legal and financial set-up of the Grant Agreements - Also in line with Article 114 of the Council Regulation 2021/2085, Additional exploitation participants will be subject to the following additional exploitation obligations: obligations 1.
+Participants must - up to four years after the end of the action (see Data Sheet, Point 1) - use their best efforts to ensure that resulting health technologies and services will be broadly available and accessible, as soon as possible and at fair and reasonable conditions.
+In this respect, if, despite a participants'